Ilyaki322/vhdl_project/README.md

 ## Overview:
 In this Project, we designed a parallel RISC processor, Using the VHDL language.

+The documentation dir includes a short presentation showcasing the design and how it works.

 This README contains:
 1. Overview of the project structure.
 2. Requirements to run.